LiuAoyu1998/STIDGCN/README.md

 We provide preprocessed datasets that you can access [here](https://drive.google.com/drive/folders/1-5hKD4hKd0eRdagm4MBW1g5kjH5qgmHR?usp=sharing).
 If you need the original datasets, please refer to [STSGCN](https://github.com/Davidham3/STSGCN) (including PEMS03, PEMS04, PEMS07, and PEMS08) and [ESG](https://github.com/LiuZH-19/ESG) (including NYCBike and NYCTaxi).

 ## Train Commands
+It's easy to run!
+Here are some examples, and you can customize the model settings in train.py.
 ### PEMS08
 ```
 nohup python -u train.py --data PEMS08 > PEMS08.log &